Concept Gradient: Concept-based Interpretation Without Linear Assumption: Experiment details

 \subsection{Caltech-UCSD Birds-200-2011 (CUB)}

 \textbf{Data preprocessing} Similar to the AWA2 experiments, the input images are augmented by random color jittering, horizontal flipping, and resizing, then cropped to the default input resolution of the model architecture (299 for Inception v3, 224 for others) during training.
 During evaluation, the input images are resized and center cropped to the input resolution.
-We followed \citep{koh2020concept} procedure of denoising the attribute labels by majority voting for the class attribute label and removing attributes with insufficient data samples.
-Denoising is necessary since the annotations are collected from Amazon Mechanical Turk and contradicting labels are not uncommon.
+We followed \citep{koh2020concept} procedure of removing attributes with insufficient data samples.
 A total of 112 attributes remains for conducting interpretation.
 The class attribute labels are assigned as instance labels, i.e., instances from the same class share the same attribute labels.

 \textbf{Training} We trained the target model $f$ with three different CNN architectures: Inception v3, Resnet50, and VGG16 (with batch normalization), each with ImageNet pretrained weights (excluding the final fully connected layer).
-We searched for hyperparameters over a range of learning rates ($[0.01, 0.001]$), learning rate schedules (decaying by 0.1 for every $[15, 20, 25]$ epochs until reaching 0.0001), and weight decay ($[0.0004, 0.00004]$).
+We searched for hyperparameters over a range of learning rates ($0.01, 0.001$), learning rate schedules (decaying by 0.1 for every $15, 20, 25$ epochs until reaching 0.0001), and weight decay ($0.0004, 0.00004$).
 We optimized with the SGD optimizer.
 We trained the model for a maximum of 200 epochs and early stopped if the validation accuracy had not improved for 50 consecutive epochs.
 The validation accuracy of the trained target model is 0.797, 0.764, and 0.782 for the three models, respectively.

 We trained the concept model $g$ by finetuning different parts of $f$ (freezing different layer model weights).
 The different layers we started to finetuned from for each model architecture is listed in Table~\ref{tab:arch_finetune_layers}.
 The plus sign in the table represents all layers after the specified layer are all finetuned while all layers prior to the specified layer have their weights kept frozen.
 We reweighted the loss for positive and negative class to balance class proportions.
 We searched for the hyperparameters and trained the model same as the target model $f$.